-When OEMs outsource component parts manufacturing, the type of fabrication, stamping, or machining technique utilized is often a major factor in the final, per-piece cost.
 However, the initial volumes required may also dictate the metalworking technique or process selected, particularly for new products just beginning to find a market.

-While certain complex metal parts can only be machined, thinner gauge parts and enclosures are typically stamped using hard tooling or fabricated using lasers, turret presses, or press brakes.
+While certain complex metal parts can only be machined, thinner gauge parts and enclosures are typically stamped using hard tooling or fabricated using lasers, turret presses or press brakes.

-For start-ups or smaller companies with more modest production requirements, however, avoiding the high, upfront costs of hard tooling can be appealing.
-As a result, fabrication alternatives that do not require that investment-even if the cost per piece is higher-are the better initial choice.
+For startups or smaller companies with more modest production requirements, however, avoiding the high, upfront costs of hard tooling can be appealing.
+As a result, fabrication alternatives that do not require that investment - even if the cost per piece is higher - may be a better initial choice.

-But what happens when demand increases and an OEM needs to scale up production?
+But what happens when demand increases and an original equipment manufacturer needs to scale up production?

-When this is the case, determining the ideal time to transition to a more economical alternative can be challenging.
+Determining the ideal time to transition to a more economical alternative can be challenging.
 In some cases, it can even involve the difficult decision to move from a trusted supplier.
-After all, most sheet metal fabricators do not also offer stamping, and vice versa.
+For example, many sheet metal fabricators do not offer stamping.

 This is where more sophisticated "one-stop" metal parts manufacturers can deliver a significant advantage.
-By offering the full gamut of sheet metal fabrication, stamping, and machining options under one roof, these larger operations are in a much better position to scale with the customer as demand increases.
+By offering the full gamut of sheet metal fabrication, stamping and machining options under one roof, these larger operations are often in a much better position to scale with the customer as demand increases.

-This includes facilitating the transition to hard tooling, mixing and matching metalworking techniques for multi-component assemblies, and incorporating hybrid and secondary tooling approaches to further reduce costs.
+This includes facilitating the transition to hard tooling, mixing and matching metalworking techniques for multicomponent assemblies, and incorporating hybrid and secondary tooling approaches to further reduce costs.